 His legal experience encompasses all stages of litigation, from pre-suit investigations through fact and expert discovery, claim construction, dispositive motions, and trial.
 As a registered patent attorney, Mr. Mosteller also has extensive experience with all phases of patent prosecution, inter partes review proceedings, and patent appeals.
 He has helped clients varying from individual inventors and pre-funding startups to large public companies in developing their patent portfolios and prosecuting patents for their most important technical innovations.

-Mr. Mosteller has been involved with several post-grant proceedings including inter partes review proceedings for technologies in related fields.
-His background includes design and fabrication experience with the MEMS Sensors and Actuators Laboratory (MSAL) and Maryland Nanocenter FabLab at the University of Maryland, as well as graduate-level research and coursework in device physics and fabrication, microfluidics, biosensing, and signal processing.
-Beyond this technical experience, Mr. Mosteller regularly assists with strategic patent portfolio development and analysis, as well as patent validity opinions.
+Mr. Mosteller’s background includes design and fabrication experience with the MEMS Sensors and Actuators Laboratory (MSAL) and Maryland Nanocenter FabLab at the University of Maryland, as well as graduate-level research and coursework in device physics and fabrication, microfluidics, biosensing, and signal processing.
+He is also the author of several peer-reviewed publications relating to electrically-enhanced biosensing and treatment in microfluidic devices, and integrated biomedical system design.

 M.S., University of Maryland 2012

 - California 2019

 - District of Columbia 2021

 - U.S. Court of Appeals for the Federal Circuit 2019